henrinormak/Heimdall/README.md

 Furthermore, Heimdall also helps maintain the public-private RSA key-pair in Keychain, allowing both creating as well as deleting the key pairs.

+## Requirements

+Heimdall requires Swift 1.2, and is only compatible with iOS 8 and above.

 ## Installation

 ### CocoaPods